Abish Kekilbayev: Early life and career

-Working as the second secretary of the board of the Writers' Union of Kazakhstan, he carefully identified and nurtured a young creative shift of writers.
-Many of which are the pride of Kazakh literature today.
-He was twice elected a member of the board of the Union of Soviet Writers, was elected a member of the international committee of Afro-Asian writers, a member of the jury of the Lotus international writers' prize, a member of the board of the Khudozhestvennaya literatura and Friendship of Peoples central book publishing houses.
-A fruitful period of his life was also the years when he was the chairman of the Presidium of the Central Council of the Kazakh Society for the Protection of Historical and Cultural Monuments, and headed the department of interethnic relations of the Central Committee of the Communist Party of Kazakhstan.
+Working as the second secretary of the board of the Writers' Union of Kazakhstan, he identified and nurtured a young creative shift of writers, many of whom became prominent in Kazakh literature today.
+He was twice elected a member of the board of the Union of Soviet Writers, was elected a member of the international committee of Afro-Asian writers, a member of the jury of the Lotus international writers' prize, a member of the board of the Khudozhestvennaya Literatura and Friendship of Peoples central book publishing houses.
+A fruitful period of his life was also when he was the chairman of the Presidium of the Central Council of the Kazakh Society for the Protection of Historical and Cultural Monuments, and headed the department of interethnic relations of the Central Committee of the Communist Party of Kazakhstan.
 During this period, thanks to the knowledge and efforts of Kekilbaev, historical monuments of Kazakhstan such as in Turkistan, Sayram, Otrar, Taraz, Mangystau, Shubartau, Atyrau gained worldwide fame.
 They were included in the route of the Silk Road expedition organized with the support of UNESCO.
-Kekilbaev enjoyed great authority and respect, deserved recognition of his colleagues and the general public, being the head of the referent for culture and interethnic relations of the Office of the President of the Kazakh SSR.
+Kekilbaev enjoyed great authority and recognition from his colleagues and the general public, being the head of the referent for culture and interethnic relations of the Office of the President of the Kazakh SSR.